 Clearly, the categories of those eligible for favorable benefits and early retirement enjoyed a secular increase following Independence.
-Nonetheless, the abrupt jump in the number of pensions on favorable terms in 1992-1993 is astonishing.
-Indeed, especially given the economic decline during this time, it is near incredible that almost every second person who retired in 1992 did so under favorable (Abromusia) terms (Table 4).
+Nonetheless, the abrupt jump in the number of pensions on favorable terms in 1992-1993 seems strange.
+Indeed, especially given the economic decline during this time, it is near incredible that almost every second person who retired in 1992 did so under favorable (Abzomnosii) terms (Table 4)?
 This surge in favorable conditions' retirements appears to lie in imperfections in old pension assignments legislation.
 According to Article 44 of the 1991 Law on Pension Provision,

-"...in the absence of an employment record book (Labor Book) or lack of record-keeping in that book, confirming length of employment, it is permissible to present documents and other evidence of one's period of work, as well as certificates, confirming payments of insurance contributions into the Pension Fund of the USSR (since 1992, of RK).
+"in the absence of an employment record book (Labor Book) or lack of record-keeping in that book, confirming length of employment, it is permissible to present documents and other evidence of one's period of work, as well as certificates, confirming payments of insurance contributions into the Pension Fund of the USSR (since 1992, of RK).
 In the event that no documents on length of employment are available, the Committee on awarding pensions will determine it based on testimony.
 This testimony will not determine nature of work if the documents on period of work are available."

 Not surprisingly, the existence of many different possibilities to establish one's employment record made possible a wide range of falsifications.
 These came not only from employees, but also from employers interested in shifting older workers to pensions in order to reduce salary burdens during the economic crisis.
-A simple falsification was simply to declare the loss of one's Labor Book: the worker could then get a new one and, with the connivance of management, record more advantageous records on the basis of forged documents.
+A simple falsification was simply to declare the loss of one's Labor Book: the worker could then get a new one and, with the connivance of management, record better records on the basis forged documents.
 In addition, it seems virtually certain that corruption among social welfare workers contributed to the jump in the number of new pensioners.
 Social welfare workers themselves received very low wages, but had limited supervisory and auditing control over their activities; there was also a very low level of computerization of record keeping and reporting with regard to pension payments.
 Thus, these workers had ample opportunity and great need to solicit bribes in exchange for altering documents, and almost certainly did so liberally.
 Privatization of state enterprises added further to chaos during this period, making falsification easier still - and creating still greater incentives to do so.
-Thus, accelerating early retirement in early and middle nineties eventually resulted in an increase of pension recipients to total population above age 45 years from below 50% in the late Soviet period to more than 60% by 1994.
-This in turn brought the corresponding over-45 population share of the total number of beneficiaries (pensioners and social allowances recipients) to a peak level of 71% by 1995, a rise of ten percentage points on only four years (Figure 7).
+Thus, accelerating early retirement in early and middle nineties eventually resulted in an increase from below 50% in the late Soviet period to more than 60% by 1994 in the number of pensioners as a fraction of the population above age 45 increased.
+This in turn brought the corresponding over-45 population share of the total number of beneficiaries (pensioners and social allowances recipients) to a peak level 71% by 1995 from 61% in 1991 (Figure 7).